Tuesday, May 21, 2019

 "[in response to Matthew 13:55-57 and Mark 6:3-4] Only if you follow the traditions of men which Protestants believe.
 However, Tradition and Scripture tell us that Jesus was an only child.
 Therefore, any use of the word "adelphoi" must be in the general sense that we use the word "brother" today.
 As in good friend, cousin, church companion, and many other senses."

-Nowhere does Scripture state that Jesus Christ was an only child or that Mary remained a virgin for her entire life.
-Never in Scripture do we see the Angel Gabriel or some other messenger sent by God to tell Joseph that he was not to consummate his marriage.
-The basis for Mary's perpetual virginity is uninspired legends and unreasonable inferences that go far beyond Scripture.
+Nowhere does the New Testament state that Jesus Christ was an only child or that Mary remained a virgin for her entire life.
+Never do we see the Angel Gabriel or some other messenger sent by God to tell Joseph that he was not to consummate his marriage.
+The basis for Mary's perpetual virginity is uninspired legends and unreasonable assumptions.

-Adelphoi does not always mean physical brothers.
-Nonetheless, the New Testament does not use the Greek word to mean cousin.
-The context of these passages demands that we understand the brothers and sisters to mean blood relatives.
-British Methodist theologian and scholar Adam Clarke said the following in his commentary on Matthew 13:55:
+Adelphoi does not always refer to physical brothers, but the New Testament uses the Greek word in just that way.
+The context of Matthew 13 and Mark 6 demands that we understand His brothers and sisters to mean blood relatives.
+For instance, the phrase "a prophet is not without honor except in his own household" implies the presence of close family members, such as biological siblings.
+They lived with Him and were part of His immediate family.
+British Methodist theologian and scholar Adam Clarke said the following when commenting on Matthew 13:55:

 "Why should the children of another family be brought in here to share a reproach which it is evident was designed for Joseph the carpenter, Mary his wife, Jesus their son, and their other children?
 Prejudice apart, would not any person of plain common sense suppose, from this account, that these were the children of Joseph and Mary, and the brothers and sisters of our Lord, according to the flesh?"